Skip to content

 127.0.0.1:9090

-This gives users a useful status page without handing them the control panel like civilization has learned nothing.
+This gives users (or a dashboard built against the API) useful status data without handing them the control panel like civilization has learned nothing.

 When using a reverse proxy: